zendesk/maxwell/docs/docs/producers.md

 kafka.retries=0
 ```

-Note that these settings are optimized for throughput rather than full
+#### At-least-once properties
-consistency.

 For at-least-once delivery, you will want something more like:

 ```
 kafka.acks = all